kandinskylab/kandinsky-5/README.md

 Kandinsky 5.0 Video Pro is a line-up of 19B models that generates high-quality HD videos from English and Russian prompts with controllable camera motion.

-We provide 8 Text-to-Video model variants, each optimized for different use cases:
+We provide several Text-to-Video model variants, each optimized for different use cases:

 * SFT model — delivers the highest generation quality;

+* Pretrain model — designed for fine-tuning by researchers and enthusiasts.

 All models are available in two versions: for generating 5-second and 10-second videos.